Funny Things People Say in Libraries

 We locked someone inside the library once when we closed for the night.
 The usual procedure was to blink the lights at a quarter to closing time so people would have time to check out their books.
 Then we went around making sure the stacks and the reading areas were empty.

 This time, we missed someone.
 It was before the time of cell phones.
-They couldn't figure out how to call for help, as you had to dial 9 for an outside one.
-Finally, they caught someone's attention by tapping on a window as someone passed by.
+They couldn't figure out how to call for help, as you had to dial 9 for an outside line.
+Finally, they were rescued by tapping on a window to catch the attention of someone walking by.

 Mr. Bean at the Library - Funny library video from YouTube